Almarranz/GNS/README.md

 > Note: at the moment there is no **esorex** not **gasgano** installed at teatime.
 SO I doing this locally for now

 > Note2: you need to make a folder with date of the flat in the Flat directory

 1. dark.pro. we do the dark with IDL.
-Genretaes two different darks,one on the canvas one with extentions 1.1 Esorex recipes
+Genretaes two different darks,one on the canvas one with extentions

+1.1 Esorex recipes

 > esorex hawki_twilight_flat_combine flat.sof.
 Run ot in the flat folder, in the date folder

->>Note: the flat hawki_twilight_flat_combine needs the dark with each chip in different extension
+>>Note: the flat hawki_twilight_flat_combine needs the dark with each chip in different extension.

 2. joint_flats.pro. generates the flat, bpm_H and the mask.
 3. sky.pro
 4. fullbpm.pro